DonCharlesLambert/HarvardX-CS50-Mobile-App-Development-Project1/README.md

 determined values.
 Check out the [staff solution](#staff-solution) for a working version.

+##Checklist
+✓ No library import other than a subset of the 4 below ✓ Timer displays minutes and seconds in text
+✓ Timer counts down until it reaches 00:00
+✓ Phone buzzes (if not on silent) when timer reaches 0 ✓ Timer switches between 25 minutes and 5 minutes
+✓ Timer can go, pause and reset
+✓ User can input time for work and break (Challenge)

 ## Requirements
 - You may not import libraries other than the below: